 A diverse group of designers has been coalescing over the last several years, brought together by the shared goal of seeking the core fundamentals of good design process.

 We’ve arrived into a new space, that we can now share, that reliably creates forms of intense beauty and function, apparently equally effective over a huge range of scales and contexts – from living–scapes to living-rooms; from menu-planning to life-choice-planning.

 The collaboration has progressed to the point that it’s now time to open an intensive face-to-face space to really piece it all together.
-We are getting together over 4 days in January to workshop this material – and we’ve decided to open it up for a limited number of new participants.
+We are getting together over 4 days in January to workshop this material – and we’ve decided to open the final day up for a limited number of new participants.

-Join us in our houses, kitchens, gardens, workshops and farms for a four-day immersion into Living Design Process (LDP).
+Join us for a one-day introductory workshop on Living Design Process (LDP).
 LDP is a paradigm-shifting way of working with whole systems to enhance their life and beauty through a process of continuous unfolding.
-During this intensive workshop, not only will you hear about LDP, but you will live, breathe, feel and taste it.
+During this introduction, not only will you hear about LDP, but you will live, breathe, feel and taste it.